HomerReid/scuff-em/doc/docs/applications/scuff-spectrum/scuff-spectrum.md

 | exact  | 2.07141        | -0.146361     |

-These results demonstrate that the Beyn method implemented by [[scuff-spectrum]] is able to achieve at least 4-digit precision in determining mode frequencies, despite the modest computational burden.
+These results demonstrate that the Beyn method implemented by [[scuff-spectrum]] easily achieves 4-digit precision in determining mode frequencies, despite the modest computational burden (equivalent to solving scattering problems at 14 different frequencies).
+This is *much* better accuracy than we could hope to get for the same computational cost from a brute-force frequency-scan method.

 ### Running <span class=SC>scuff-spectrum</span> to analyze eigenmode field patterns

+Moreover,
-Having identified the *frequencies* (eigenvalues) of our structure with high precision, we will next want to look at the *surface currents* (eigenvectors) and the *field patterns* they produce. [[scuff-spectrum]] offers several command-line options to facilitate this analysis, many of which are
+having identified the *frequencies* (eigenvalues) of our structure with high precision, we can now look at the *surface currents* (eigenvectors) and the *field patterns* they produce. [[scuff-spectrum]] offers several command-line options to facilitate this analysis, many of which are